skorokithakis/stringphone/docs/source/introduction.rst

     # String phone has raised an exception, as Bob has never seen Alice before
     # and does not trust her.
 We can decrypt the message anyway by disabling
     # signature verification, which is VERY VERY BAD.
+    # If you don't care about making sure that devices are who they claim to be,
+    # you can just use this and you're done.
     >>> bob.decode(alice_message, naive=True)
     'Hi Bob!'